Serum Institute's Covishield and Bharat Biotech's Covaxin are the two available vaccines against COVID-19 in India.

 Trial and efficacy of Covishield and Covaxin

-As per DCGI, the Serum Institute submitted the data of Phase I clinical trial which was conducted over 23, 745 overseas participants and shows an overall result of 70.42 efficacy.
+As per DCGI, the Serum Institute submitted the data of the Phase I clinical trial which was conducted over 23, 745 overseas participants and shows an overall result of 70.42 efficacy.
 In India, Phase-II/III was conducted on 1600 participants and the data was found comparable with the data from the overseas clinical studies.
 The clinical trial ongoing in the country by the firm and will continue.

 On approx. 800 participants, Bharat Biotech conducted phase one and two trials and also conducted several animal trials.
 The results have demonstrated that the vaccine is safe and provides a robust immune response.
 Its third trial is going on and about 22, 500 participants took part in it.
 As per the data available till date the vaccine has been found effective and safe.